If you enjoy Russian architecture and history, then this remarkable attraction in Moscow offers the very best of both worlds.

 4. The current building was built especially for the historical museum

-The museum of Russian history was founded in the year 1872 by a number of so-called “Slavophiles.”
+The museum of Russian history was founded in the year 1872 by several so-called “Slavophiles.”
 These were people who wanted the Russian Empire to incorporate traditional values instead of influences from Western Europe.

 The current building in which this museum is housed was built between 1875 and 1883 and has been the main venue of the museum ever since the opening of its first 11 exhibit rooms in June of the year 1883.